-Sunday FreakOut: Colts as contenders, Rodgers' dud
+Sunday FreakOut: Steelers solve Brady, Colts rise

 Regrets

 Everyone In the Jacksonville Organization Should Be Fired—and Possibly Incarcerated—for Starting Cody Kessler Three Straight Games: No matter what you think of Blake Bortles, the move to Kessler was a joke from the start.
 The Jaguars offense has now accounted for 21 points over Kessler’s three starts.
 He threw for 57 yards in a full NFL game.
 In 2018.
-Clear out the entire organization.
+Clear out the entire organization, Shad.

 Aaron Rodgers: As that song from the 90s that was the theme song to that show from the 90s once said, it hasn’t been his day, his week, his month, or even his past three months.
-Rodgers was, to put it bluntly, bad in Chicago, even if his red-zone interception bounced off a receiver’s hands.
-He missed a couple of wide-open throws downfield, and ultimately was out-dueled by Mitch Freaking Trubisky in ending the Packers’ slim playoff hopes.
+Rodgers was, to put it bluntly, bad in Chicago.
+His red-zone interception bounced off a receiver’s hands, but he missed a couple of wide-open throws downfield, and ultimately was out-dueled by Mitch Freaking Trubisky in ending the Packers’ slim playoff hopes.

+Artie Burns Benched Again: Presumably because of the busted coverage on the long Chris Hogan touchdown.

 Oh, Eli: That was some… avant-garde quarterbacking on Sunday.
-In the rain, Eli was dispensing duck after duck after duck, with a bizarrely gentle dropping of the ball resulting in a strip-sack mixed in.
+In the rain, Eli was lobbing duck after duck, with a bizarrely gentle dropping of the ball (resulting in a strip-sack) mixed in.
 Just weird, wild stuff.

+The Worst Interception of Tom Brady’s Life: This is like a bad Josh Allen impression.
+(Also, Joe Haden with the strong hands.)

+Brady na pressão lançou um passe bem do ruim e Joe Haden agarrou em cheio! #NFLnaESPN pic.twitter.com/Rbb27mFevV— NFL Luluzinha Club (@NFL_Luluzinha) December 16, 2018

-Meh, One of Those Days for the Cowboys: A dud against a really good Colts team, though getting stuffed on fourth-and-goal early set the tone for this one.
+Meh, One of Those Days for the Cowboys: A dud against a really good Colts team.
+The astronomical downgrade from Zack Martin to Connor Williams was tough to overcome, and getting stuffed on fourth-and-goal early set the tone in this one.

+Pete Morelli, Man: He’s had a good career as an official, I love how quickly he announces his penalties, and I’ve heard he’s a great guy.
+But Morelli has had a rough couple of seasons, and simply put: There’s no place for you in the NFL in 2018 if you’re throwing this flag in the fourth quarter of a three-point game.
+(Coincidentally there was a penalty on this play—intentional grounding—which went uncalled.)

 Always Something With These Bucs: Before it was the turnovers, and now it’s the special teams.
 Last week they missed two field goals and had a punt blocked, losing to the Saints in a game they should have won.
-On Sunday, it was a missed PAT.
+On Sunday's loss in Baltimore, it was a botched PAT.
 Which, I guess in retrospect wasn’t too bad.

 Moments We’ll Tell Our Grandkids About